IIP-Design/lab-headless/README.md

 1. Run Docker Compose to bring the virtual machine up
 1. Import a clean WordPress database into the the MariaDB container
 1. Clone the Lab site webroot and build the WordPress instance

-1. Initialize a Caddy webserver to run the dev site locally
+### 4. Running the Caddy Server

-### 4. Map the URL to Localhost
+This repo contains a Caddy webserver that allows you to access your VM at the URL `lab.dev.local`.
+However, in order to allow for maximum flexibility, this proxy server is not integrated with the rest of the development site.
+To start up the Caddy server, run `npm run caddy-start`.

-The included Caddy webserver allows you to access your VM at the URL `lab.dev.local`.
+You must also map the `lab.dev.local` to you localhost.
 To do so, open your Mac's hosts file by running the command:

 ```
 sudo nano /etc/hosts